Core Process Psychotherapy

 People usually seek out the healing of therapy because they are suffering in some way.
 Suffering is painful and it is natural to want to avoid it.
 Many of us develop strategies to bypass difficult feelings.
 Over time these ‘survival strategies’ may stop working and imprison us in feelings of grief, loneliness, frustration, anxiety, despair, isolation, addiction or numbness.

-Suffering can also contain the seeds of wholeness.
+Our suffering can also contain the seeds of wholeness.
 The process of therapy is to gently bring awareness to what obscures the inherent wholeness at our core.

 Mindfulness practice has a growing evidence base and is gaining popularity across many fields of psychology.